 - Good for progression.
 No movement restrictions means you can learn the mechanics without sacrificing much DPS.

-- Solid single target and priority target damage (with the right talents and 26+ traits).
+- Solid single target and priority target damage

 - Excellent AoE and cleave damage if targets are stacked up.